SageData is based in Ottawa, Ontario, Canada

 In most cases, data is best stored in the central database.

 Second, and perhaps most important, you have to be sure you know which tag you are writing to.
 Without careful thought, you can end up writing to the wrong tag.
-When we review clients system designs, we often find these two flaws.
 Contact SageData for more information on writing to tags.

 Active tags are often transmit only.
 From the time of manufacture, until the battery expires, these tags regularly transmit a small message which uniquely identifies them.
 They do this whether in range of a reader or not.
 A typical cycle would be once per second.
-There is a trade off between speed of response and battery life, but even with one burst of transmission per second, several years of battery life can be expected.
+There is a trade off between how ofter the transmission occurs and battery life, but even with one burst of transmission per second, several years of battery life can be expected.